semacu/2022-intro-command-line/README.md

 ### Tab Completion

 Typing out file or directory names can waste a lot of time and it’s easy to make typing mistakes.
-Instead we can use tab to autocomplete names as a shortcut.
+Instead we can use `Tab` to autocomplete names as a shortcut.
 When you start typing out the name of a file or directory, then hit the `Tab` keyboard key, the command line will try to fill in the rest of the directory or file name.

 Return to your Desktop: